electroniceel/stm32....c-breakout/README.md

 * NRST
 * GND (2 times), also used on Vssa

-These pins are available on the Micro-MaTch:
+These pins are also available on the Micro-MaTch:

 * SWCLK, SWDIO, SWO
 * NRST